aws/aws-auto-scaling-custom-resource/README.md

 ## 10. Deregister a Scalable Target

-To deregister a scalable target that you no longer need, use the [deregister-scalable-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/deregister-scalable-target.html) command to deregister your scalable target:
+To deregister a scalable target that you no longer need, use the txt file you created in step 6 and run the [deregister-scalable-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/deregister-scalable-target.html) command:

 ```
 $ aws application-autoscaling deregister-scalable-target --service-namespace custom-resource --scalable-dimension custom-resource:ResourceType:Property --resource-id file://~/custom-resource-id.txt
 ```

-Deregistering a scalable target deletes the target tracking scaling policies and the CloudWatch alarms that AWS Auto Scaling created on your behalf.
+Deregistering a scalable target deletes the target tracking scaling policies and the CloudWatch alarms that Application Auto Scaling created on your behalf.

 # License Summary